richardkorneisel/muse-express-api-backend-lesson/README.md

 <br>

-## YOU DO: Create some Artist routes
+## YOU DO: Create new song and Artist routes

 1. Create an `controllers/artistsController.js` controller file.
 2. `require` and `app.use()` the route in `server.js`